samuelbarrett1234/40KLearn/README.md

 ## TODO

-- Create an ExperienceDataset class, which has the job of recording a large list of experiences (which are a tuple (game state, value, policy)) and can produce a sample of these on request.
+- Create an efficient ExperienceDataset class, which has the job of recording a large list of experiences (which are a tuple (game state, value, policy)) and can produce a sample of these on request.
+It will obviously have to stream to and from secondary storage, because it should be able to support large numbers of experiences.
-- Create the neural network class, which can predict values and policies given game states, and also can train on a dataset of game states, game values, and policies.
-- Once the neural network agent is complete, it should be incorporated into the graphical user interface which is already complete.
+- Train neural network and incorporate into GUI.
 - Restructure Python code into packages, fix Linter errors throughout the code.
+- Redo the MCTS tree to enforce an order on which units to order.
+This should reduce branching factor.
+Then, update neural network policy output.